-Includes a treatment of whole numbers, integers, fractions, and decimal numbers.
-It incorporates the operations of addition, subtraction, multiplication, and division, powers, order of operations, prime factorization, and averages.
+This course includes a treatment of whole numbers, integers, fractions, and decimal numbers.
+It incorporates the operations of addition, subtraction, multiplication, and division; powers; order of operations; prime factorization; and averages.
 Additional topics include place value, rounding, and reducing fractions.